stringham/move-ts/README.md

 ## Release Notes

+## 1.9.0

+Added the ability to resolve relative paths based on the location of `tsconfig.json`.
+To enable set `movets.relativeToTsconfig` to `true` in User Settings.

 ## 1.8.2

 Fix a bug when a moved file has two import statements using the same module specifier.